54145a/eruda-userscript/README.md

 # eruda-userscript
-Simple userscript to load eruda.
+Simple userscript to load eruda, for self use.